abdulbadii/history-tidying/README.md

   377  cd roxterm/
   378  cd debian/
   379  cat -n install
 Show the next 17?
-(Enter: abort, Up: from end/newer, Down: from begin, [-]n[-][n] erase by number n (range n-n), Others as deletion substring)
+(Enter: abort, Up: from end/newer, Down: from begin, [-]n[-][n] erase by number n or range n-n, Others as deletion substring)

 - hit Enter then it will quit back to shell prompt
-- or hit Up, will show continuation of line 367 downwardly which is line 358 - 366
+- or hit Up key, will show continuation of line 367 upwardly to less number, which is line 358 - 366
-- or hit Down, it'll show history line 1 - 13 ie. beginning of command history and next Down is the continuation of line 13: line 14 - 26
+- or hit Down key, it'll show beginning of history line 1 - 13, and next Down is the continuation of line 13: line 14 - 26
-- or put in 371-375, it will remove these lines
+- or put in 371-375, it will remove lines 371, 372, 373, 374, 375.
+Likewise for reverse order entry 375-371
 - or could even be put multi numbers in single entry line;
 369 371 377, would clear history number 369, 371, and 377 at once
-- or put other keys it'll be treated as characters of string, any history line having that string will be removed.
-If it's only 1 character it'll be searched for as a whole word, otherwise if it's more than a character it'll match any line containes string of those characters in any context, but this can be made as whole word search if we surround it by space
+- or put other keys it'll be treated as characters of string, more precisely substring of a line, any history line having that string will be removed.
+If it's only 1 character, that's searched for as a whole word, otherwise if it's more than a character it'll match any line containes string of those characters in any context, but this can be made as whole word search if we surround it by space

-If we're sure knowing the number(s) then another way is to put it directly in Bash CLI prompt as the following:
+If we're sure knowing the number without listing the history, then another way is to put it directly in Bash CLI prompt such as:
 $ h 371-375

 There are some shorter ways to remove a range of certain number up to the first or last, such as following:
 $ h -375
 $ h 375-